If you have recently closed on a home loan, it’s likely that you’ve received several notices about Mortgage Protection Insurance.

 How do I find the best rates on Mortgage Protection Insurance?

 We know that 20 years ago you would be on the phone most of the day to find the best rates for Mortgage Protection Insurance.
 Now, the internet will cut your shopping from all day to about 1 hour or less.
-There are thousands of experienced insurance agents across the country and most of them have websites with an instant quote form so you can shop your policy with multiple carriers at one time.

-All you do is provide non-personal information and click submit and you will be taken to another page that lists the best prices from about two dozen insurance companies.
+You can easily start the process with the quoter on the side of this page.
+Enter your info and click submit and you will be taken to another page that lists the best prices from about two dozen insurance companies.
 This will typically not be your final rate but it will provide a very good indication of what you’ll be paying for life insurance.
 You will need to provide additional information to determine your final mortgage protection insurance cost.

 You can then contact the agent and complete the application over the phone and get a final rate for you to consider.
 If all goes well (and it usually does) you could easily have your policy in place in a week or two, not a month or two.